-The AD7661 operates from a single 5 V supply.
-Its power dissipation decreases with throughput.
+The AD7667 operates from a single 5 V supply.
+In Impulse mode, its power dissipation decreases with throughput.

 Serial or Parallel Interface.

 Versatile parallel or 2-wire serial interface arrangement is compatible with both 3 V and 5 V logic.